MystenLabs/sui/doc/src/explore/tutorials.md

 Readonly: false
 Type: 0xa613a7ff8cb03e0dfc0d157e232bba50c5f19d17::TicTacToe::TicTacToe
 ```
-There are two MarkMintCap objects (for capability of minting a Marker for each player) and a TicTacToe object (the game object).
+There are two MarkMintCap objects (for capability of minting a mark for each player) and a TicTacToe object (the game object).
 Take a look at each of their `Owner` field you will see that:
 1. MarkMintCap Object `5851B7EA07B93E68696BC0CF811D2E266DFB880D` is owned by PLAYER_O.
 2. MarkMintCap Object `A6D3B507D4533822E690291166891D42694A2721` is owned by PLAYER_X.
 3. TicTacToe Object `F1B8161BD97D3CD6627E739AD675089C5ACFB452` is owned by ADMIN.